martin-beran/fpga/mb50/README.md

   file should start with an underscore, unless the file is the main program, not intended to be `$use`d in other files.
-- Each subroutine is documented by a comment block containing a description and lists of input, output, and modified registers, Registers `ca`, `f`, and output registers need not be listed as modified, as their modification is expected implicitly.
+- Each subroutine is documented by a comment block containing a description and lists of input, output, and modified registers, Registers `ca`, `f`, `csr2`, `csr3`, and output registers (listed in Out:) need not be listed as modified, as their modification is expected implicitly.
 Input registers that can be modified must be listed in `Modified`.

         # Short description
         # Optional detailed description